Rick Wise: Philadelphia Phillies (1964, 1966–1971)

-1972–73: Cardinals and the Carlton trade
+St. Louis Cardinals (1972–1973)

 The following season, Wise became an unwitting participant in one of the most one-sided trades in baseball history.
 The owner of the St. Louis Cardinals, Gussie Busch, ordered his team to trade its star left-handed pitcher, Steve Carlton, after a contract squabble.
 Since all of baseball knew of the trade mandate, teams drove very hard bargains, and the Phillies' offer of Wise was the best St. Louis could do.
 Wise won a total of 32 games during his two seasons (1972–73) in St. Louis, but Carlton won 27 for the last-place 1972 Phillies alone and would go on to anchor their starting pitching staff for the next decade, ultimately winning 329 games and a place in the Baseball Hall of Fame.

 At the time, however, the Carlton-Wise deal made some sense from the Cardinals' perspective.
 At the time, Wise had won 75 games, only two fewer than Carlton.
 Tim McCarver, who had caught for Carlton in St. Louis and Wise in Philadelphia, said at the time that the trade was "a real good one for a real good one."
 According to McCarver, Wise had better command on the mound while Carlton had more raw ability.
 This viewpoint can be confirmed statistically; while Carlton had averaged more career strikeouts per 9 innings at the time, Wise allowed fewer walks and actually had the better career strikeout-to-walk ratio through 1971.

 On June 13, 1973, Wise, having already pitched one no-hitter against the Reds, nearly joined Addie Joss as the only pitchers to no-hit the same team twice (the Cleveland Naps pitcher's two no-hitters were against the Chicago White Sox, in 1908 and 1910; the former was a perfect game).
 This bid, however, was broken up in the ninth on a one-out single by Joe Morgan—the only hit Wise would allow.